zachfurie/gograd/README.md

-## Autograd in Golang
+# Autograd in Golang

-Achieved 97.7% correct predictions on MNIST with less than 30 mins of training.
+Achieved 98.2% correct predictions on MNIST with an hour of training.
 Not amazing, but shows that the library works.

 To Do: